View Chantharat Sengsavang's Obituary on www.swtimes.com/ and share memories

 Chantharat Sengsavang, 65, of Booneville died Sunday, April 21, 2019, at his home and farm near Booneville.
 He was born Jan.
 1, 1954, in Laos to Bovaphan and Bounieng Sengsavang.
 He was a farmer and of the Buddhist faith.

-Service will be held at noon Saturday, April 27, 2019, at Roberts Memorial Chapel in Booneville, under the direction of Roberts Funeral Home.
+Service will be noon Saturday, April 27, 2019, at Roberts Memorial Chapel in Booneville, under the direction of Roberts Funeral Home.

-He is survived by his wife, Judy Sengsavang of the home; and one daughter, Jackie Soukhasuen of the home.
+He is survived by his wife, Viengmany of the home; and two daughters, Judy Sengsavang and Jackie Soukhasuen of the home.

 Online obituary is available at www.robertsfh.com.